Financial Aid Deadlines

 Amended Tax Returns

-Students or parents who file an amended return cannot use the IRS Data Retrieval Tool.
+Students or parents who file an amended tax return cannot use the IRS Data Retrieval Tool.

 Instead, they must provide the following information to complete verification: